 by Chris Woodford.
 Last updated: November 23, 2013.

 If wood is the world's most versatile natural material, nylon is probably the most useful synthetic one.
 It's a plastic that can be molded into everyday products or drawn into fibers for making fabrics—and its launch in the late 1930s truly changed the world.
 Don't believe me?
 Let me explain.
 You can pretty much live your entire life with nylon by your side.
 You can snooze away on brushed nylon sheets until your alarm clock (powered by nylon gears) wakes you up.
 Hop across the nylon rug or carpet to your kitchen, maybe eat your breakfast from a nylon bowl, before cleaning your teeth with a nylon toothbrush.
 Hold a nylon umbrella over your head to keep out the rain when you set out for work or school or, if the sun's shining and you're heading to the beach, wear your quick-drying nylon swimming shorts instead.
 Feeling adventurous?
 You could try jumping from an airplane and have a nylon parachute bring you safely to the ground!
-Those a just a few of the things that nylon does for us every single day.
+Those are just a few of the things that nylon does for us every single day.
 What makes this material so amazing?
 Let's take a closer look!

 Photo: Left: The world was introduced to nylon in 1938 when the DuPont chemical company used the material to make synthetic toothbrushes.
 Right: You can make nylon bristles pretty much any length.
 This amazing citrus fruit harvesting machine has nylon filaments that are about 3.5m (~12ft) long.
 They spin around and shake the fruit gently from the trees.
 Photo by Keith Weller courtesy of US Department of Agriculture/Agricultural Research Service (USDA/ARS).